JarvisAPI/Pi-RTOS/README.md

 You need not worry about resource sharing, nor do you need to worry about inter-task communication.
 You may assume that the tasks are independent and do not share resources; this assignment is challenging enough the way it is.

+**Important Note:** The kernel itself is a task, so the decision of which core runs the kernel task at any time should be considered in any multiprocessor scheduling scheme. _For simplicity, always execute the kernel on core 0 so that it is pinned to that core forever, even in global scheduling_.
+For the purposes of this assignment there is no need to migrate the kernel.

 <!-- **Bonus:** If you are _really_ (like, _really_) up for a challenge, you may  -->
 <!-- want to consider implementing resource sharing.
 Two (or more) tasks running on different cores might share resources.   -->